Nonoon971/AI_Advanced-CSULB-NDOUDI-Fall2023/README.md

 This assignment underscores the importance of hyperparameter tuning in machine learning to enhance model performance.

 ### Assignment 6 - Implementing Convolutional Neural Networks with Keras
-This assignment involved implementing convolutional neural networks (CNNs) and experimenting with regularization methods to improve model performance and prevent overfitting.
+You can download the original cats and dogs here: http://www.kaggle.com/c/dogs-vs-cats/data This assignment involved implementing convolutional neural networks (CNNs) and experimenting with regularization methods to improve model performance and prevent overfitting.
 The tasks included:

 * Data Organization: Setting up training, validation, and test directories for the Cats vs. Dogs dataset.